Lori Ehrlich

-Lori A. Ehrlich (born June 9, 1963) is the State Representative for the Massachusetts 8th Essex District.
-Ehrlich won her seat on a March 4, 2008 special election after her predecessor, Doug Petersen, resigned.
+Lori A. Ehrlich (born June 9, 1963) is a former State Representative for the Massachusetts 8th Essex District.
+Ehrlich won her seat on a March 4, 2008, special election after her predecessor, Doug Petersen, resigned.
 Peterson was appointed Commissioner of Agriculture by Governor Deval Patrick.
 After completing Petersen's term, Ehrlich went on to win re-election in November 2008.
-She is Chairwoman of the Joint Committee on Export Development.
+During her tenure as a state legislator, Ehrlich was the chairwoman of the Joint Committee on Export Development.

-Personal life and education
+Early life and education

 The Ehrlich family has lived in the 8th Essex District for three generations.
 Lori (Litman) Ehrlich was born in Lynn, raised in Marblehead, and schooled in Swampscott.
-After graduating from Lehigh University in 1985 with a B.S. in Accounting, Ehrlich moved back to the 8th Essex District with her husband Bruce and her two daughters, currently 25 and 28.
-In 2005 she earned a master's degree in Public Administration from Harvard's Kennedy School of Government.
+After graduating from Lehigh University in 1985 with a B.S. in accounting, Ehrlich moved back to the 8th Essex District with her husband Bruce and her two daughters, currently 25 and 28.
+In 2005 she earned a master's degree in Public Administration from Harvard Kennedy School.
 While at Harvard, Ehrlich served as president of the Kennedy School's Energy Caucus.
 She managed her own CPA practice for over 20 years.

 Career

-Lori Ehrlich worked for Stavisky, Shapiro and White, CPAs in Boston from 1985-1988 as a staff accountant and tax specialist.
-From 1988-2008 Ehrlich was self-employed as a CPA, focusing on business consulting and tax planning and preparation.
+Lori Ehrlich worked for Stavisky, Shapiro and White, an accounting firm in Boston, from 1985 to 1988 as a staff accountant and tax specialist.
+From 1988 to 2008, Ehrlich was self-employed as a certified public accountant, focusing on business consulting and tax planning and preparation.

-From 2005-2009 she served as President of The Environmental Integrity Project, a Washington, DC based project of Rockefeller Family Fund.
-Ehrlich also co-founded two non-profit environmental and energy organizations: Healthlink, Inc. and the Wenham Lake Watershed Association.
-Until her election in 2008 Ehrlich served as HealthLink president, media liaison, political strategist and spokesperson.
+From 2005-2009, she served as President of The Environmental Integrity Project, a Washington, D.C.–based project of Rockefeller Family Fund.
+Ehrlich also co-founded two non-profit environmental and energy organizations, Healthlink, Inc. and Wenham Lake Watershed Association.
+Until her election in 2008, Ehrlich served as HealthLink president, media liaison, political strategist, and spokesperson.
 As a co-founder of Wenham Lake Watershed Association, she brokered the successful corporate cleanup of a major drinking water source for 80,000 residents on the North Shore of Boston.

-Effective January 31, 2022, she is the Federal Emergency Management Agency's Region 1 Director.
-Ehrlich will oversee emergency management operations for Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont.
+Beginning January 31, 2022, she became the Federal Emergency Management Agency's Region 1 Director.
+Ehrlich will oversee emergency management operations for Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.

 Politics

-In 2006 Ehrlich became involved in the Massachusetts gubernatorial campaign.
+In 2006, Ehrlich became involved in the Massachusetts gubernatorial campaign.
 She served on the Patrick/Murray Finance Committee as a fund raiser and on the policy team as an energy policy adviser.
 Ehrlich also served as a delegate for Patrick and Murray at the 2006 Massachusetts Democratic State Convention.

 Ehrlich has been a vocal opponent of a new power plant being constructed in Salem. after decades of successful advocacy for closure of the old coal plant.